Project Manager: CBRE

-Features of this project included:
+Features of this project include:

 – The objectives of the project were to have spaces that mirror imaged a hospital to provide a better learning environment to accommodate the increased enrolments.